shaho1090/docker-symfony5-graphql/README.md

 ```
  - docker compose -f docker-compose.dev.yaml up --build -d
 ```
+4. Go to the app directory inside project directory, make a copy from ".env.example file" and name it .env change the app secret key and other settings as you wish.
-4. Then go to the docker desktop, find the project container and open the app service command-line, then run:
+5. Go to the docker desktop, find the project container and open the app service command-line, then run these commands respectively:
 ```
 - composer install
+- symfony console doctrine:migrations:migrate
 ```